 Other Curriculum Areas

-We are currently redesigning the rest of our curriculum.
-We are moving away from topics to individual subjects, so the knowledge and progression in learning for each subject is clear.
-Each subject will have a knowledge framework that sets out the knowledge skills and understanding for every year group.
+We have redesigned the rest of our curriculum, moving away from topics to individual subjects, so the knowledge and progression in learning for each subject is clear.
+Each subject has a knowledge framework that sets out the knowledge, skills, vocabulary and understanding.
+An example of a Year 4 science knowledge framework is available to download at the bottom of this page.
+Each set of lessons is supported by a visual knowledge organiser that explains the key knowledge and vocabulary in each subject topic.

 At Gladstone, we use a locally agreed syllabus to teach R.E.
 (Religious Education).